Oven Hash Browns

 What to do with Leftovers:

 Let’s face it, leftover hash browns (although that hardly ever happens at my place) are lackluster.
 They can be stored for about two days before that “old” potato flavor sets in.
-I do think reheating in a skillet works better than a microwave.
+Use them promptly and think about reheating them in a skillet, which works better than a microwave.

-Admittedly, though, I like to turn any leftover hash browns (and sometimes cook extra just to have them) into Breakfast Burritos – especially my Green Chili Breakfast Burritos.
+I have another favorite thing I like to do with leftovers.
+I like to turn any leftover hash browns (and sometimes I cook extra hashbrowns just to have them leftover) into Breakfast Burritos – especially my Green Chili Breakfast Burritos.
+Even if you just toss a few hashbrowns and some scrambled eggs in a tortilla (and don’t forget the hot sauce) you’ve still got a win/win for breakfast!

 Green Chili Breakfast Burritos